 Scope and content

-Series documents academic research undertaken, predominately, while Ainley was a professor of women's studies at the University of Northern British Columbia and after her retirement.
+Series documents academic research undertaken by Dr. Marika Ainley throughout her academic career.
 It contains research material from projects in Ainley's main areas of research, the history of ornithology and the history of early and contemporary women scientists, as well as research on the relationship between early women scientists and Aboriginal peoples.
-The series is arranged into eleven subseries: American Ornithologists’ Union centennial history monograph; Louise de Kiriline Lawrence and Doris Huestis Speirs correspondence monograph; Scientists vs. government experts: The wood buffalo controversy, 1920-1991; Field work and family: North American women ornithologists, 1900—1950; Marriage and scientific work in twentieth-century Canada: the Berkeleys in marine biology and the Hoggs in astronomy; Catharine Parr Traill; Critical turning points: women engineers within and outside the profession; McGill University women’s biographies; Re-explorations: new perspectives on gender, environment and the transfer of knowledge in 19th and 20th century Canada and Australia; Mabel F. Timlin; and Creating complicated lives.
-Series consists of photocopies of articles; correspondence; bibliographies; draft and published versions of articles, conference proceedings and monographs; interviews; transcripts; recordings of conferences; statistical data; questionnaires; consent, submission and other forms; pamphlets and other material from conferences; and notes.
+The series is arranged into thirteen subseries: ornithology research, Louise de Kiriline Lawrence and Doris Huestis Speirs correspondence monograph; "Scientists vs. government experts: The wood buffalo controversy, 1920-1991," "Restless energy: A biography of William Rowan, 1891-1957," women in science and engineering research, Catharine Parr Traill, "Critical turning points: Women engineers within and outside the profession," funding applications, North American and Australian indigenous knowledge and science, oral histories, "Creating complicated lives," publications, and Mabel F. Timlin.
+Series consists of photocopies of articles; correspondence; bibliographies; draft and published versions of articles, conference proceedings, and monographs; interviews and transcripts; recordings of conferences; statistical data; questionnaires; consent, submission, and other forms; pamphlets and other material from conferences; applications for grants and funding; overhead transparencies; photographs; and notes.